chazzka/clanekforest/clanek.md

 The Local Outlier Factor (LOF) algorithm (https://doi.org/10.1145/335191.335388) assigns each point in the dataset a degree of outlier-ness.
 Whereas previous attempts assigned datapoints a binary property (outlier/not), LOF algorithm assigns a real value, following a k-distance neighborhood.
 It first calculates the reachability distance from all the neighbors.
-Based on this, the LOF algorithm calculates the LOF score of the point
+Based on this, the LOF algorithm calculates the LOF score of the point and compares with the threshold.

 Isolation forest on the other hand, has been widely used for outlier detection.